Random Perturbations of Matrix Polynomials: Main results

 \end{lemma} \begin{proof} Observe that with

 one has

 \end{proof}

 The next step in the analysis of the spectra of matrices $X_N+A_N$ is the following theorem, for its formulation let us introduce a usual technical definition. \begin{definition} Suppose a point $z_0\in\Comp$ is given.
-We order the complex plane with respect the absolute value $|\lambda-z_0|$ and if $|\lambda-z_0|=|\mu-z_0|$ we take into account the arguments $\lambda-z_0$ and $\mu-z_0$. \end{definition}
+We order the complex plane with respect to the lexicographic order on $[0,+\infty)\times[0,2\pi)$ identifying a point $ \lambda$ with the pair $(|\lambda-z_0|, \arg(\lambda-z_0))$. \end{definition}

 \begin{theorem} Let $n$ be fixed and let